Payment by E-Check (Electronic Fund Transfer)

 Payment by Credit Card

 All credit card payments (Visa, MasterCard, American Express, and Discover) are processed through CUNYfirst.
 When your credit card payment is processed, a nonrefundable service fee of 2.65% will be charged to your account in addition to your payment.
-For more information about credit and debit card payments please read this advisory.
-Advisory: Enhanced Credit and Debit Card Payment Options for Tuition and Fees

 No credit card payments are accepted by fax, mail, telephone, or at our Bursar’s Office window.
 If you are paying for any non-instructional fees such as readmission fees, application fees, or decals, etc., you cannot use a credit card at this time.

-Prepaid Debit Card – Cash Only Payments
+Prepaid Debit Card – Alternative for Cash Only Payments

-Due to social distancing procedures, the college is currently unable to accept in-person payments.
-As an alternative, students may pay their bill using a prepaid debit card electronically online via CUNYfirst.
+Students may pay their bill using a prepaid debit card electronically online via CUNYfirst.
 There are several prepaid debit card options, many do not charge any activation or online fees and most can be conveniently obtained from stores in your neighborhood.
 Please research online to determine which prepaid card will meet your need.
 Note: When processing payment to the college in this manner, a non-refundable service fee of 2.65% will be charged, in addition to your payment.

 Nelnet Payment Plan